 With her composer neighbor, Elliot Day, she broke down the basic components of vision as one would break down a musical composition.
 This led to devising an "alphabet of shape" that consisted of five basic elements.
 Any object that a student wants to draw can be simply analyzed in terms of how these five elements of shape are combined.
 The result is that every child can achieve realistic representation of subjects to be drawn.

-Buy this book!!
-And contribute to the taking back of the arts from the godless.
-This book teaches the "grammar of art" and is useful for any age level but particularly Kindergarten through 6th Grade.
+Buy Drawing with Children: A Creative Method for Adult Beginners, Too and contribute to the taking back of the arts from the godless.
+This book teaches the "grammar of art" and is useful for any age level but particularly kindergarten through sixth grade.